 The middle ear contains the three smallest bones (ossicles) in the body, which are connected in an air filled cavity behind the eardrum.
 These three bones – the malleus, incus, and stapes – create a lever that conducts sound energy from the eardrum to the inner ear.
 The Eustachian tube connects the middle ear space to the throat, and keeps the air pressure in the middle ear equal to the outside air pressure.
 We can sometimes feel the Eustachian tube working when our ears “pop”.

 The Inner Ear

-The inner ear consists of the cochlea.
-It is the snail shaped portion filled with fluid and the nerve endings of the auditory nerve.
-The balance organ is attached to the cochlea.
-The stapes pushes against the cochlea at the oval window and creates a wave of fluid in the inner ear.
-This wave activates the hair cells which send impulses to the brain via the auditory nerve.
+The inner ear consists of our hearing organ and our vestibular (balance) organ.
+The hearing organ is called the cochlea, which is snail shaped, and filled with fluid and the nerve endings of the auditory nerve.
+The stapes (the smallest of the middle ear ossicles) pushes against the cochlea at the oval window and creates a wave of fluid in the inner ear.
+This wave activates the hair cells, which send impulses to the brain via the auditory nerve.

 All these structures have to work efficiently for good hearing.
 Even the slightest problem along the way can compromise hearing.

 Back to Top